 An 80% refund will be issued if you withdraw before the 3rd class; no refunds will be issued after that time.

 How can I find out more about CCM's programs?

 We welcome your questions — feel free to contact us at any time!

-To stay current on CCM’s offerings, please sign up for occasional email updates in the footer below.
+To stay current on CCM’s offerings, please sign up for occasional email updates and the monthly newsletter in the footer below.